John A. Danaher

 John Anthony Danaher (January 9, 1899 – September 22, 1990) was a United States senator from Connecticut, and a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.

-Danaher defeated incumbent Senator Augustine Lonergan in the 1938 United States Senate election in Connecticut.
+Danaher narrowly defeated incumbent Senator Augustine Lonergan in the 1938 United States Senate election in Connecticut.

 Education and career

 Born on January 9, 1899, in Meriden, New Haven County, Connecticut, Danaher attended the local schools.
 He received an Artium Baccalaureus degree in 1920 from Yale University and then attended Yale Law School, serving as a lieutenant in the United States Army in 1918 as a member of the Student's Army Training Corps and in the Officers' Reserve Corps.
 He was admitted to the bar in 1922.
-He entered private practice in Hartford, Connecticut and later Washington, D.C. from 1922 to 1953.
+He entered private practice in Hartford, Connecticut, and later Washington, D.C., from 1922 to 1953.
 He served as an Assistant United States Attorney for the District of Connecticut from 1922 to 1934.
-He was Secretary of State for the State of Connecticut and a member of the State Board of Finance and Control from 1933 to 1935.
-He was a Republican United States Senator from Connecticut from January 3, 1939 to January 3, 1945, and was an unsuccessful candidate for reelection in 1944.
+He was Connecticut Secretary of State and a member of the State Board of Finance and Control from 1933 to 1935.
+He was a Republican United States Senator from Connecticut from January 3, 1939, to January 3, 1945, and was an unsuccessful candidate for reelection in 1944.
 He was counsel to the National Republican Senatorial Committee from 1946 to 1953.